 “An innovation coach partners with his/her clients in a thought-provoking and creative process that inspires and equips them to maximize their ability to innovate.”

-While the impact of innovation coaching hasn't yet been studied to the level of executive coaching, from my experience, a proven innovator can have a significant impact on you and your organization.
+While we have yet to study the impact of innovation coaching to the level of executive coaching, from my experience, a proven innovator can have a significant impact on you and your organization.

 So how do you choose an innovation coach?

 Take a hard look at the background of the person and see what they have done.
 The vast majority of innovation coaches have never been innovators.
 How can they teach and mentor something they’ve never done?
 What roadblocks from the 7 Laws of Innovation have they run into and how did they solve them?
 Avoid those that have never achieved a major innovation success.

 A great innovation coach has a loyal and dedicated following and a benefit of any great coach is the community they can create.

 3) What is it about this innovation coach that is attracting this following?

 Beyond personality, a great innovation coach is bringing to the relationship skills, experiences, tools, and tricks that have impacted their clients.
 What are they?

 4) Can I translate the approach from the innovation coach?

 Each innovation coach has an approach/philosophy and not all are easily translated depending on you and your organization.
 Find one that is a match.